bcm-uga/hadaca3_framework/README.md

 wget http://epimed.univ-grenoble-alpes.fr/downloads/dmzfch/hadaca3_framework/data/ref.h5
 ```

-## Blocks description.
+## Blocks description

 This framework contains several blocks

-- **pre-processing** :  This block is responsible for preparing the raw data for analysis.
+- **preprocessing** :  This block is responsible for preparing the raw data for analysis.
 It may include tasks such as cleaning the data (handling missing values, removing duplicates), normalizing or scaling features, encoding categorical variables, and other transformations to make the data suitable for modeling.
 This block takes as input multi_data and return multi-data (see below for details).

 - **feature_selection** : This block focuses on selecting the most relevant features (genes or Cpg sites) from the dataset to use in the model.
 It helps in reducing the dimensionality of the data, improving model performance, and reducing overfitting by eliminating irrelevant or redundant features.
 This block takes as input multi_data and return multi-data (see below for details).